AlexVesely/AV-Boulder-Dash/README.md

 - <b>Balancing quality with deadlines:</b> As the deadline approached, we learned that shipping a functional product sometimes takes precedence over endlessly refactoring code.
 This taught me how to prioritize features, make trade-offs, and focus on delivering value.

-- <b>Refactoring and extending large codebases:</b> Nine months after the group submission, I revisited the project and worked on improving it.
-I gained experience in the challenge of navigating legacy code by reorganising the project structure and cleaning up the code.
-This process taught me how to enhance the readability, maintainability, and scalability of an existing codebase.
+- <b>Refactoring and extending large codebases:</b> Nine months after the group submission, I revisited the project and navigated legacy code.
+This process taught me the importance of readability, maintainability, and scalability of an existing codebase.

 ## Set up